Halil Güven

 Halil Guven (Halil Güven, in Turkish) is a Cypriot-born professor, currently serving as the Dean of San Diego State University - Georgia.
 He was a Vice Dean of SDSU Georgia for four years before then and was one of the coordinators of the project at the time of its conception.
 Dr. Güven served as a Rector at three different universities in Turkey and in Cyprus.
 He served as the rector of Istanbul Bilgi University appointed in the academic year of 2009–2010, Eastern Mediterranean University (EMU), North Cyprus in 2004–2007, and Bahçeşehir University, Istanbul, Turkey in 1999–2003.

+Education

 He received his B.S. degree from Boğaziçi University (Istanbul, 1978), his M.S. degree from Mississippi State University on Fulbright Scholarship (1981), and his Ph.D. degree from University of Houston, in Mechanical Engineering(1983).

+Career

 Alongside his 20+ articles in energy systems in peer-reviewed journals, Güven has edited books and published book chapters on Globalization, Leadership, Clash of civilizations and Education.
 He speaks Turkish, English, and moderate Spanish and Greek.

-Career